-The diet of a sandbar shark typically consists of small bony fishes like menhaden, croaker, snapper, mojarras, etc, as well as crustaceans such as crabs and shrimp.
-They also include some small sharks as well as rays and mollusks such as octopus in the diets, smaller species of shark like bonnetheads, octopuses, rays, and some species of crustaceans like shrimp and crab.
+The diet of a sandbar shark typically consists of small bony fishes like menhaden, croaker, snapper, mojarras, as well as crustaceans such as crabs and shrimp.
+Other prey include smaller species of shark like bonnetheads, octopuses, rays, and some species of crustaceans such as shrimp and crab.

 Sandbar sharks occur in warm temperate to tropical coastal waters around the globe.
 In the western Atlantic, they range from New England to Brazil.